lettools/PackageTest/README.md

 #                 theoretically.

 # Examples:
+# Downloading Ensembl information for chromosome 22 of hsapiens, using the build corresponding to the sample data
+Run.Model("RDataFiles/Run.model.input_Chr22.RData", 10, numTasks=100,
+             "ProgressFiles",
+             "ModelResults",
+             Chromosome=22)

 # Run model with task set to 10, chromosome to 22, for 100,000 permutations, a transcript start site window of 500kb and a theoretical p-value threshold of 0.00005
-     Run.Model("input_file.RData", 10,
+     Run.Model("RDataFiles/Run.model.input_Chr22.RData", 10,
              "path_to_progress_file",
              "output_path",
              Chromosome=22)

 # Run model with task set to 10, chromosome to 22, for 10,000 permutations, a transcript start site window of 500kb and a theoretical p-value of 0.0005
      Run.Model("input_file.RData", 10,
              "path_to_progress_file",
              "output_path",
              Chromosome=22, numPerms=10000, pval_threshold=10000)

 # Run model with task set to 2, chromosome to 12, for 10,000 permutations, a transcript start site window of 1Mb and a theoretical p-value of 0.0005
-     Run.Model("input_file.RData", 2,
+     Run.Model("RDataFiles/Run.model.input_Chr12.RData", 2,
              "path_to_progress_file",
              "output_path",
-             Chromosome=22, numPerms=10000,TSSwindow=100000, pval_threshold=10000)
+             Chromosome=12, numPerms=10000,TSSwindow=100000, pval_threshold=10000)

 #     NB: The smallest possible p-value attainable as a result of running permutations is 1/numPerms.
 #         Hence, there is no advantage to setting the minimum p-value threshold to below this number.